co-IT/CSharpFunctionalExtensions.HttpResults/README.md

 </details>

-You don't have to provide the whole dictionary but can also override or add only mappings for specific status codes like this:
+You don't have to provide the whole dictionary; you can also override or add mappings for specific status codes like this:

 ```csharp
 ProblemDetailsMappingProvider.AddOrUpdateMapping(420, "Enhance Your Calm", "https://http-status-code.de/420/");